 You Never Know Women (1926):I haven’t seen this Wellman silent, but I’m including it here, with a link to my posting about it, because it has been restored in the last few years and is occasionally shown at silent film festivals.
 For many years it was believed to be a lost film, until a print was discovered in the Library of Congress archives.
 It isn’t available on DVD in either region 1 or region 2.
 Florence Vidor, Clive Brook and Lowell Sherman star in the tale of a romantic triangle involving members of an acrobatic troupe, which is said to range from comedy to melodrama.
 If anyone visiting my blog is lucky enough to see this film, please let me know what you think!

 Wings (1927): This silent masterpiece was one of the first Wellman films I watched and is still one of my favourites – a film which grows on me every time I see it.
 Clara Bow, Richard Arlen and Charles “Buddy” Rogers are all brilliant, in this epic aviation movie made less than ten years after the end of the First World War.
 It was the first winner of the Oscar for best picture, though Wellman didn’t get a best director Oscar.
 The great news is that it has now been released by Paramount, fully restored complete with tints, in region 1 on both Blu-ray and DVD.
-I intend to buy this but haven’t as yet been able to find out whether either of the releases will play in region 2 – I do have an all-region DVD player but the picture quality isn’t as good as on my main player.
 Both releases include extras.
 The Blu-ray version includes the making-of documentary Wings: Grandeur in the Sky, and two more featurettes, Dogfight, and Restoring the Power and Beauty of Wings.
 The DVD has only the first of these.
 There has now also been a dual Blu-ray and DVD release in region 2 in the UK from Masters of Cinema, with the same extras.